V for Vendetta (film): Plot

-Evey takes shelter with her former boss, talkshow host Gordon Dietrich, who shares with her his collection of illegal materials such as subversive paintings, an antique Quran, and homoerotic photographs.
-Emboldened by Evey and V, he satirizes Sutler on his show, leading to his execution and Evey's arrest.
-She takes solace in a note hidden in her cell written by Valerie Page, a woman imprisoned in the cell next to V, detailing her hopes despite her impending death.
-Tortured and facing her own execution, Evey refuses to submit to her captors and is released, finding herself in V's lair.
-V had intercepted Evey before Creedy's men and subjected her to false imprisonment so she could learn to live without fear.
-Although initially angry at V, Evey realizes that he has been avenging Valerie and the other Larkhill victims and promises to return to see him before November 5.
-To kill the otherwise unreachable High Chancellor, V convinces Creedy to kill Sutler and take his place in exchange for V's surrender.
+Meanwhile, Evey takes refuge with her boss, talk show host Gordon Dietrich, who shows her his collection of illegal materials such as art, an antique Quran, and homoerotic photographs.
+Inspired by V and Evey's courage, Dietrich satirizes Sutler on his program, leading to his arrest and execution.
+Evey is also captured and tortured, finding solace in a hidden note from Valerie Page, a fellow prisoner who refused to betray her beliefs before dying.
+When Evey refuses to submit, she is released and discovers she was held by V, who subjected her to the ordeal to free her from fear.
+Though initially furious, Evey realizes that he has been avenging Valerie and the other Larkhill victims, and promises to see him again on 5 November.
+V later meets with Creedy, offering to surrender himself if Creedy delivers Sutler.

-As November 5 approaches, V has hundreds of thousands of Guy Fawkes masks distributed across the nation, leading to a rise in masked, anonymous chaos and eventually riots after the secret police kill a young masked girl.
-V shares a dance with Evey before leading her to the shuttered London underground he restored over the previous decade.
-Not intending to survive the night, V bequeaths the decision to start the explosive-filled train to Evey.
-Although she pleads that he abandon his crusade and leave with her, he refuses.
-Creedy meets V and executes Sutler before demanding V unmask.
-Despite being shot and badly injured, V kills Creedy and his men, stating that the idea he represents is more important than his identity.
-V returns to Evey, dying in her arms after admitting he loves her, and Finch finds her placing V's body aboard the train but allows her to start it after she affirms that the people need hope.
-With Sutler and Creedy dead, the military forces in London stand down as countless citizens dressed as V descend on Parliament and witness its destruction.
-Finch asks for V's true identity, to which Evey replies that "he was all of us".
+As Guy Fawkes Night approaches, V distributes thousands of Guy Fawkes masks across the nation, sparking widespread masked dissent and riots after the secret police kill a young masked girl.
+V meets Evey, and they share a dance before he shows her a train loaded with explosives in a abandoned tunnel beneath Parliament.
+Not intending to survive the night, V bequeaths the decision to start the train to Evey.
+She pleads with him to abandon his crusade and leave with her, but he refuses.
+Creedy meets with V and executes Sutler before demanding V unmask.
+Although mortally wounded in the ensuing fight with Creedy and his men, V kills them all, stating that his identity is unimportant compared to the idea he represents.
+He returns to Evey and dies in her arms after confessing his love for her.
+Finch arrives and, disillusioned with Norsefire, allows Evey to send V's body aboard the train.

+With Sutler and Creedy dead, the military forces in London stand down as countless citizens dressed as V gather to witness Parliament's destruction.
+Finch asks who V was, and Evey replies, "He was all of us."